The Rev. Canon Anna Carmichael, PhD.

 Since his ordination as a deacon, he has served in Saint Peter’s Episcopal Church, The Divine Savior’s Episcopal Church and Saint Paul’s Episcopal Cathedral, in Bogotá, Colombia, being a leader of youth ministries; training and leading workshops with children and their families, in particular conditions of vulnerability; supporting new clergy formation and lay ministries, serving as an instructor and being a member of the coordination team in The Theological Center of Studies located in Bogotá; and he also developed a Sunday Bulletin for all the parishes in Colombia, named DOMINGO, in partnership with other ministers.
 In 2016, he was invited to be a member of ABCD (Asset Based Community Development) training committee, translating materials into Spanish, and is currently supporting activities of Latino/Hispanic Ministries of The Episcopal Church, such as Nuevo Amanacer, and is serving The House Of Deputies Committee On The State Of The Church.

-In 2019, Nelson joined the Episcopal Diocese of San Joaquin Task Force for Immigration, serving as communication and social media liaison for The Pilgrimage of Hope.
+In 2019, Nelson joined the Episcopal Diocese of San Joaquin Task Force for Immigration (SJRAISE), serving as communication and social media liaison for The Pilgrimage of Hope.
 Nelson is really passionate about evangelism, social justice, education, social media.
 He is really friendly and is always available to talk when people need it.

 The Rev. Angela Lerena

 Angela joined the Diocese of San Joaquin in September of 2019.
 She comes to us from the Diocese of Idaho where she had been on and off for the last ten years.